 - Path of Inspiration: The ideals of worship of the Oracle revolve around truth and obedience.
 Well, turns out more of the latter than the former.

-- Please Spare Them, Priestess: Bones begs Narita not to have Spock and Kirk executed for blaspheme.
+- Please Spare Him, My Liege!: Bones begs Natira not to have Spock and Kirk executed for blasphemy.
 She rather casually agrees.

 - Religion Is Wrong: The people of the spaceship Yonada have forgotten they're in a spaceship and are ruled by an unforgiving Oracle that can deal out instant, painful death should anyone disobey.
 The Oracle is also a computer, this time defeated when its head Priestess turns against it after McCoy convinces her she's wrong through The Power of Love and common sense.

 - Restraining Bolt: The "Instruments of Obedience" are subcutaneous chips that cause unbearable pain whenever anyone tries to learn or reveal the truth about Yonada.